-Deductible-the amount a Participant is responsible to pay Out-of-Pocket before BCI, on behalf of the Plan Administrator, begins to pay benefits for most Covered Services.
+Deductible-the amount a Participant is responsible to pay Out-of-Pocket before the Contract Administrator begins to pay benefits for most Covered Services.
 The amount credited to the Deductible is based on the Maximum Allowance or the actual charge, whichever is less.